qolaby/SOS-APERO-49-v0.1.0/README.md

   - HTML and css.

   * The app is based on the Woocommerce app for research purpses.No commercial use.
-  * There is a Splashscreen attached to project for Beer fun.
+  * There is a Splashscreen attached to project for Beer fans.

 ==============================================